seock04/Uncertainty-Handler/Toastmasters/Pathway/Visionary Communication/Level 1/Ice Breaker_eng.md

 One Step forward

 The year of 2021, November 20th, I pass the Samsung SW certification Propessional level.
-Maybe it's easy task for someone, maybe it's something that need to go through if they are SW engineers, but I personally wanted to keep this emotion  and feeling because I learned not only about the knowledge or know how of algorithm but the emotion thought or feeling that I had to go through when there is big big obstacles on my path which I felt overwhelmed that I even thought there is nothing I can do.
+Maybe it's easy task for someone, maybe it's something that need to go through if they are SW engineers, but I personally wanted to talk about this unique experience in my 3rd Ice breaker because I learned not only about the knowledge or know how of algorithm but the emotion, thought or feeling that I had to go through when I felt overwhelmed by something I can not control was so specialy that It can explains one of my thought process  deep, deep inside of me.

-First, it was 2016, June 18th, when I saw the popup on screen saying that "you pass the 50 test cases" on PC.

-I thought, is it real? is it done?

-I wasn't really sure for about 10 secs even after I saw it but I finally understood what it meant, and I felt relieved that I pass the Advanced level.
-Although I didn't think to work as SW enginner this long like 15 ~ 16 years when I first enter this company but at that time I was so much relieved because I knew that I will not be kicked out from the SW development team at that time.
+First, it was 2016, June 18th, I pass the advanced level.
+Although I didn't think to work as SW enginner this long like 15 ~ 16 years when I first enter this company but I was so much relieved because I knew that I will not be kicked out from the SW development team at that time.
 It's funny isn't it?

 But, as many of the SW developer know, it was just beginning and my struggling for this algorithm test continued 5 more years.

-During this time, I had hundres of reason why I can't focus on it so, until 2020, I tried more like don't get too much stress, because you know the people in my ages we need to think not only about what I'm doing now but the things that I might do after 10~20 years after I retire from sw engineer.

-so I was distracted from it but doing more about the toastmasters or trying new certification exam which was very different from what I do in the company.
+I was distracted from it but doing more about the toastmasters or trying new certification exam which was very different from what I do in the company.

-To tell you how much I was mentally not stable at that time, I was discussing about what to do during for my life, in the meeting with my lab leader when he first join this company.
-I asked him whether I need to study something this company want me to do or something I think I need to do for the future out which is different from what I do at work.
+To tell you how much I was mentally not stable at that time, I was discussing about what to do for my life, in the meeting with my lab leader when he first join this company.
+I asked him whether I need to study something this company want me to do or something I think I need to do for the future which is different from what I do at work.

 His answer was funny and very simple, do both!, you know, I thought just in my mind that come on man, I do if I could do it.. useless.. something like that